 This retreat offers a reprieve from the sensory overload and constant stimulation of modern life.
 Throughout your retreat, you will discover practical tools to manage stress, enhance resilience, avoid burnout, and promote overall well-being.
 From yoga and meditation practices to a guided hike, our experiential approach addresses the mind, body, and spirit, empowering you to thrive amidst life’s challenges.

 In the 1980’s Dr Jon Kabat-Zinn brought mindfulness into western medical focus.
 He was a practitioner of Zen Buddhism at the time and wanted to introduce his eastern learnings into a secular western framework.
 He was highly successful, and his work spread worldwide from the university of Massachusetts USA in the form of MBSR (Mindfulness Based Stress Reduction).
-His definition: ‘Mindfulness can be cultivated by paying attention, in a particular way, on purpose and in the present moment, with three attitudes of non-reactivity, non-judgement and open heartedness’ became the cornerstone of a Mark Joseph's work.
+His definition: ‘Mindfulness can be cultivated by paying attention, in a particular way, on purpose and in the present moment, with three attitudes of non-reactivity, non-judgement and open heartedness’ became the cornerstone of Mark Joseph's work.
 He found it wasn’t about converting South Africans to Buddhism but sharing the heart of practices that transformed his mind and heart.
 Mark became fascinated with the collaboration of HH The 14th Dalai Lama and science, especially with the work of neuroscientist Richard Davidson and author Daniel Goleman.
 Mark has been running mindfulness workshops for many years incorporating neuroscience and performance psychology.
 In 2016 he created the ‘Mindfulness teacher training program’ and in 2018 it was introduced into RMB bank to train wellness ambassadors.
 During the pandemic this program spread to the entire First Rand organisation as well as ABSA and DHL.
 Mark has pioneered the growth of mindfulness not only in the corporate world but also in training psychologists and individuals in mindful therapy.

 The essence of this program will be shared in this 2-day retreat and combines key points around how mindfulness contributes to: